laravel/cashier-stripe/UPGRADE.md

 ### Metered Billing

 Cashier v12.8.0 brings support for Metered Billing.
-In order to allow metered billing to work in your current Cashier Stripe app you'll need to write a migration to make the `quantity` column on the `subscription_items` nullable:
+In order to allow metered billing to work in your current Cashier Stripe application, you will need to write a migration to update the `subscription_items` table's `quantity` column to be nullable:

 ```php
 Schema::table('subscription_items', function (Blueprint $table) {